What are Adverbs of Time?

 "She has been living here for seven years already."

-The underlined phrases are the “how long adverbs", and they modify their respective verbs, "have been sitting" and "has been living".
+The underlined phrases are the “how long” adverbs, modifying their respective verbs “have been sitting” and “has been living”.

-These adverbs are used to tell "when", or "on what specific time something happens" like:
+When adverbs tell when or at what specific time something happens, such as:

 today, yesterday, tomorrow, in the afternoon, in the night, at one o’clock, at seven pm, next year, next month, next week, etc.